 On my way to their house, I could hear footsteps approaching me but there wasn’t anyone behind me, I kept going and walking, trying to ignore whatever was behind or beside me, there was something or someone walking by my side or behind me.
-I could even say it was in front of me, I took a makeup mirror I had inside my bag because I felt brave enough to face it, I placed the mirror towards my shoulder and I saw one of my old enemies.
+I could even say it was in front of me, I took a makeup mirror I had inside my bag because I felt brave enough to face it, I placed the mirror toward my shoulder and I saw one of my old enemies.

 Nothing to do with the Trinity, but one messy, upset and deceiving adversary, no wonder he is a king to his kind.
-I saw trough the mirror his sigil on the crown he is wearing which I never noticed before, I just rushed to the girl’s house pounding on the door and yelling their names, Claudia!
+I saw trough the mirror his sigil on the crown he is wearing which I never noticed before, King Paimon lurking around.
+I just rushed to the girl’s house pounding on the door and yelling their names, Claudia!
 Regina!
 Please open the door!

 “Claudia took a little long but opened the door and said, I’m sorry Sheryl we were on the basement and we couldn’t hear you.
 Are you ok?
 Your hands are trembling.”

-I been harassed Claudia, something it’s trying to kill me, something is following me and it’s getting intense.
+“I been harassed Claudia, something it’s trying to kill me, something is following me and it’s getting intense.”
+Uttered Sheryl worriedly.

 Claudia said, “please come in, we need to talk; Regina and I had just found something and we are just shocked.
 Would you like a glass of water to calm you or maybe wine?”

-I’ll be fine Claudia, thanks.
-What did u find I asked?
+“I’ll be fine Claudia, thanks.
+What did u find I asked?”

 “The basement Sheryl, something happened.
 My studio isn’t there anymore, is like somebody broke in and took everything including the paint on the walls!
 It’s a whole gray space, I don’t understand.”
+Claudia spoked confused.

-I was hesitant to ask you about the basement at first and I knew something would happen.
+“I was hesitant to ask you about the basement at first and I knew something would happen.”

 “What do you mean Sheryl?”

-I’m sorry I haven’t been that honest with you both but I didn’t want to make myself look like a home invader; I did enter your house but it was before you guys moved in.
+“I’m sorry I haven’t been that honest with you both but I didn’t want to make myself look like a home invader; I did enter your house but it was before you guys moved in.”
+Uttered Sheryl shamedly.

 “Wait what?
 So, you just broke in the house?
 How do we know it wasn’t you who did this?

 Honestly Sheryl, we thought we could trust you but seems you been doing weirder stuff than just helping Leann.”
+Regina commented with a hint of skepticism.

-I know it looks odd Regina but I had to do it.
+“I know it looks odd Regina but I had to do it.
 I didn’t take anything believe me!
 That place is something I have never seen before; it changes all the time.

 Before you guys moved in, here used to be a cult, I discovered that because they were doing meetings and weird stuff specially in the evening and I did witness them bringing things in the house till one day they just left.
 A bunch of people wearing a long hood at evening?
-Sometimes they never got back from the house… so I had to go and see what was going on there, they were my closest neighbors so I was really concerned about my own safety.
+Sometimes they never got back from the house . . . so I had to go and see what was going on there, they were my closest neighbors so I was really concerned about my own safety.

-That’s when I decided to break in, after overthinking it many times and I don’t regret doing it, however despite I had the most bizarre experiences in there I was able to know about Leann and the way to get her back.
+That’s when I decided to break in, after overthinking it many times and I don’t regret doing it, however despite I had the most bizarre experiences in there I was able to know about Leann and the way to get her back.”
+Expressed Sheryl.

 “Well, it seems we have tons of talking to do, did you call the police at least?”

-No, I didn’t Claudia, I wasn’t sure they would do something about it.
+“No, I didn’t Claudia, I wasn’t sure they would do something about it.”